Emergency Support for Afghan Interpreters

 *Please note: VTN unfortunately cannot issue tax receipts for donations from US citizens, unless they have reported Canadian income with the Canadian Government.

-In early August, VTN joined a network of veteran-led volunteer organizations collectively named the Afghan Strategic Evaluation Team (ASET).
-The members of this group have been coordinating efforts to support the care and evacuation of vulnerable Afghans and their families.
+In early August, VTN joined a veteran-led effort to support the care and evacuation of vulnerable Afghans and their families.
 These Afghan interpreters and civilians served the Canadian Armed Forces during Canada’s long mission (2001-2014) and saved countless Canadian lives.
-Our duty now is to save them from Taliban revenge killings and other reprisals simply for helping Canada.
+Our goal was to save them from Taliban revenge killings and other reprisals simply for helping Canada, and evacuate them to safety.

-To date, our generous donors have rescued 1596 Afghans and words can’t express their gratitude, on their behalf thank you so very much.
+To date, the generosity of our donors have helped rescue 1892 Afghans and words can’t express their gratitude, on their behalf thank you so very much.

 Thank you for joining this unprecedented mission.
 Together, we will rescue those who saved so many of our soldiers, journalists, and humanitarian workers.
 We will help those who helped Canada.